 (c) The claimant is 1 of a class but whose identity cannot be established or is uncertain at the time of filing the notice of claim for record.

 Michigan homeowners associations, especially those that govern platted subdivisions, can at least breath a temporary sigh of relief that their restrictions can no longer be automatically eliminated on March 28, 2021.
-However, HB 5611 is only a temporary band aid, as it did not directly resolve the open issue on whether the Marketable Record Title Act can be used to eliminate recorded condominium documents, declarations and other restrictive covenants.
+However, HB 5611 is only a temporary band-aid, as it did not directly resolve the open issue of whether the Marketable Record Title Act can be used to eliminate recorded condominium documents, declarations and other restrictive covenants.
 Accordingly, the good news is that homeowners associations will not need to rush to record a claim of interest in 2021 to preserve their recorded restrictions.
 The Real Property Law Section of the State Bar of Michigan will be seeking to advance a bill during the next legislative session that would be a permanent fix to this issue and clarify that the Marketable Record Title Act could not be used to eliminate restrictive covenants in condominium and platted subdivisions that are governed by homeowners associations.
 Accordingly, we urge all community associations, especially homeowners associations, to keep an eye on the introduction and progress of this legislation over the next 2 years as it could have a major impact on homeowners and condominium associations.
-Until any such legislation is introduced, and signed into law, homeowners association should consult with their lawyers to determine whether the recording of a claim of interest is necessary and the appropriate timing of the same to avoid the potential risks of having their restrictive covenants eliminated in the future.
+Until any such legislation is introduced, and signed into law, homeowners associations should consult with their lawyers to determine whether the recording of a claim of interest is necessary and the appropriate timing of the same to avoid the potential risks of having their restrictive covenants eliminated in the future.

-Kevin Hirzel is the Managing Member of Hirzel Law, PLC and concentrates his practice on commercial litigation, community association law, condominium law, Fair Housing Act compliance, homeowners association and real estate law.
+Kevin Hirzel is the Managing Member of Hirzel Law, PLC.
+He concentrates his practice on commercial litigation, community association law, condominium law, Fair Housing Act compliance, homeowners association and real estate law.
 Mr. Hirzel is a fellow in the College of Community Association Lawyers, a prestigious designation given to less than 175 attorneys in the country.
 He is also a member of the Community Associations Institute’s National Board of Trustees.
 Mr. Hirzel has been a Michigan Super Lawyer’s Rising Star in Real Estate Law from 2013-2020, an award given to only 2.5% of the attorneys in Michigan each year.
 Mr. Hirzel has been named a Leading Lawyer in Condominium & HOA law by Leading Lawyers Magazine from 2018-2020, an award given to less than 5% of the attorneys in Michigan each year.
 He represents community associations, condominium associations, cooperatives, homeowners associations, property owners and property managers throughout Michigan.
-He may be reached at (248) 480-8758 or [email protected].
+He may be reached at (248) 986-2290 or firstname.lastname@example.org.